 Whether you consider yourself a wildlife lover or not, these national parks have the capacity to captivate and enchant you with their raw and exotic magic.
 Do give these wonderful destinations a go on your next trip to or within India.

 Have you been to any Wildlife Sanctuaries in India that need to be on this list?

 You might also like – What to pack for a family Safari.
 Photos from the Masai Mara Great Migration Soaring about the Savannah in a Hot air balloon Safari in Serengeti and 6 things to do in Nairobi and other posts from Africa.

 PIN IT FOR LATER

-Rohit Agarwal writes travel related articles for various publications and frequently blogs on TransIndiaTravels.com.
-He is a nature enthusiast and eco-traveller.
+Rohit Agarwal writes travel-related articles for various publications and frequently blogs on TransIndiaTravels.com.
+He is a nature enthusiast and eco-traveler.
 He loves writing and traveling and these days he often combines these two interests when he writes as a freelance travel writer.